shathalshehri/Speech_to_Text/README.md

 - **Database Connection Issues**: Verify database credentials and connection settings.
 - **Text Conversion Issues**: Ensure the speech-to-text interface is functioning correctly and transmitting data accurately.

-This README provides a clear and detailed overview of the project while maintaining a professional tone.